Gluten-free Chocolate Cake (perfect texture, so quick and easy!)

 Can I use dairy-free milk?
 If you’re wanting to use a milk alternative, cashew milk is my favorite.
 It has a more neutral taste than almond milk which is why I prefer it in baked goods.

 Oat milk would also be great.
-I haven’t tried it, but I imagine that it would work just fine.
+I haven’t tried it, but I imagine that it’d work just fine.

-If you want to use canned coconut milk, I would do half water and half coconut milk for both the batter and the frosting.
+If you’d like to use canned coconut milk, I would do half water and half coconut milk for both the batter and the frosting.

 Other healthier Valentine’s Day desserts